Latin Quarter Cultural District

 The district is known for its many Latino specialty shops, restaurants, and businesses.

 The district is located in Jamaica Plain's Hyde/Jackson Square.
-The area has more than 125 businesses, 65% of which are immigrant-owned.
+The area has more than 125 businesses.
+Sixty-five percent of these businesses are immigrant-owned.
 The district is home to cultural institutions, including:

 The Mass Cultural Council designated the Latin Quarter cultural district in May 2018.
 It is the fourth cultural district in the City.
 The district is known for being an area where Latino immigrants have thrived for decades.
 The neighborhood has seen an increase in young professionals, artists, and families moving into the area.
 It's now one of Boston's most diverse communities.